-My counselling training lasted for five years and I hold a BSc in Reflective Therapeutic Practice (1st class) with a Diploma in Humanistic Counselling from Metanoia Institute, Ealing, London (BSc awarded by Middlesex University), which is a BACP accredited training course.
-I also hold a Certificate in Integrative Humanistic Counselling from CPPD Counselling School, Hornsey, London, an Introduction to Counselling Skills from Birkbeck, University of London and a Certificate in Group Facilitation from CityLit.
+My counselling training lasted for five years and I hold a BSc in Reflective Therapeutic Practice (1st class) with a Diploma in Humanistic Counselling from Metanoia Institute, Ealing, London (BSc awarded by Middlesex University), which is a BACP accredited training course (2016).
+I also hold a Certificate in Integrative Humanistic Counselling from CPPD Counselling School, Hornsey, London (2013), an Introduction to Counselling Skills from Birkbeck, University of London (2012) and a Certificate in Group Facilitation from CityLit.

 I have received specialist training and supervision in bereavement counselling at St Joseph’s Hospice, Hackney, London, where I have practised as a bereavement counsellor.

 I attend regular Continuing Professional Development (CPD) workshops to keep my skills and knowledge up-to-date.
-I am an assistant tutor and examiner for the BSc in Humanistic Counselling at Metanoia Institute.
+I am a tutor and examiner for the BSc in Humanistic Counselling at Metanoia Institute.